jbmowgli/PixelsRoll20ChromeExtension/docs/USER_GUIDE.md

 ### First Time Setup

 1. **Open Roll20**
-   - Navigate to your Roll20 game session
+   - Navigate to your Roll20 session
-   - Ensure you're on a game page (URL contains `/game/`)
+   - Ensure you're on a session page (URL contains `/game/`)

 2. **Access the Extension**
    - Click the Pixels dice icon in your Chrome toolbar